 Traditionally, the University of Massachusetts—Amherst has been a destination for hospitality and culinary-minded students, so it would logically follow that their dining program would be among the best in the nation.
 The campus food centers serve well over 15,000 students a day, the second-most nationwide, and the dining options are top-notch.
 The Berkshire Dining Commons, a sleek, imposing brick-and-glass structure at the center of the campus’s residential area, offers a smorgasbord of mental fuel options, including their award-winning Pan Asian cuisine.

 Berkshire is open seven days a week until midnight.
 For students who aim for a healthy diet, the Hampshire Dining Hall prides itself on serving “minimally processed foods,” including vegetarian options, that are high in protein and low in fat.
 All UMass dining halls strive to use local ingredients, investing over $3 million over the past year in New England farms for fresh dairy, vegetables, meat, and fruits.
 To this point, UMass’s signature fresh seafood is sourced locally, from the fishing industry that drives coastal New England towns.

 Location: Blacksburg, VA

-In addition to their efforts to maintain an ecologically minded food program, the dining services in Owens Hall, opened 1991, are some of the most decorated in the nation.
-Owens Hall provides a myriad of shops, each with their own speciality, such as the Asian cuisine served at Bowl Dynasty, the diner fare at Flip’s, and the freshly carved meat plated at the Carvery.
+In addition to their efforts to maintain an ecologically minded food program, the dining services in Owens Hall opened 1991, are some of the most decorated in the nation.
+Owens Hall provides a myriad of shops, each with their own specialities, such as the Asian cuisine served at Bowl Dynasty, the diner fare at Flip’s, and the freshly carved meat plated at the Carvery.

 University of California—Los Angeles